Três Pontas Mountains: Historical and cultural importance

 During the first half of the 13th century, the region was little known.
 The first travelers and muleteers passing through the region used the peculiarly shaped mountain as a reference point during their expeditions.
 Runaway slaves also passed through the area.

-In 1746, there was a sort of large quilombola confederation that spread over a large area, including the municipality of Três Pontas, and its central point was the Ambrósio Quilombo, near Cristais.
+In 1746, a sort of large quilombola confederation spread over a large area, including the municipality of Três Pontas, and its central point was the Ambrósio Quilombo, near Cristais.
 With its destruction, the runaway slaves spread throughout the region, and some of them headed for the hills, where they formed the Cascalho Quilombo, which was probably extinguished between 1743 and 1746.
 However, stone walls possibly built by the slaves during their stay in the region exist in the hills.

-The mountain range, due to its peculiar shape, originated the name of the municipality of which it is part and is considered one of the main characteristics of Três Pontas.
+The mountain range, due to its peculiar shape, gave its name to the municipality of which it is a part and is considered one of the main characteristics of Três Pontas.
 In its coat of arms, created in 1930, the "Maria Fumaça" train, the rising sun, and the Três Pontas mountain range are highlighted.
-Years later, in 1976, the singer Milton Nascimento released his album Geraes, which on its cover contained a drawing extolling the mountain and which later came to be used as a symbol of the city.'
+Years later, in 1976, the singer Milton Nascimento released his album Geraes, which carried on its cover a drawing extolling the mountain and which later came to be used as a symbol of the city.'